-I know lots of people are terrified of glitter make-up but it doesn’t have to involve epic amounts of glitter – just a simple swipe of something sparkly and gorgeous turns your everyday makeup into a more festive look.
+I know lots of people are terrified of glitter make-up but it doesn’t have to involve epic amounts of glitter – just a simple swipe of something sparkly and gorgeous turns your everyday makeup into a more festive party make-up look.

 When I do a sparkling eye I like to start by using a really good pencil on the eye, it gives the glitter something to adhere to later.
 At the moment I am in love with NARS’ pencils: there’s even one called Grafton Street, named after Mr Nars’ visit to Dublin.
 Apply the pencil as close to your lash line as possible and blend with a fluffy brush, upwards towards your brow bone.
 When you have blended it and there is no visible line anymore, set it with the smallest amount of eye shadow, in the same colour or as close to it as possible.
 Then, using your index finger get some pressed glitter shadow on it and tap it on your eyelid where your pupil would be if your eye was open: tapping it in for about 10 seconds will make sure that all the loose bits are in place.
 Apply a liberal amount of mascara and you are all set for a night of disco dancing!